| Home Rules FAQ Olympic

 records made by every athletes and ranked athletes with

+more records by age.
 I took into account all

 athletes active in 1976 and following years.
 So, for